 *Additional information: https://www.aaaai.org/conditions-and-treatments/asthma

 How will you determine if I have asthma?

 This diagnosis is made by evaluating a patient's symptoms, performing a physical exam, and undergoing breathing tests.
-We offer two kinds of asthma tests that are best performed by adults and children with very good respiratory coordination, usually over five years of age.
-One common pulmonary function test is called spirometry.
+We offer one kind of asthma test that is best performed by adults and children with very good respiratory coordination, usually over five years of age.
+This common pulmonary function test is called spirometry.
 This test measures the volume of air in the chest and the flow of air through a patient's airways.
 Results are compared to expected normal values.
 We often repeat this test at follow-up appointments or if a medication has been started or changed in order to measure a patient's response.
-We may also use another breathing test called fractional exhaled nitric oxide (FeNO).
+There is another breathing test called fractional exhaled nitric oxide (FeNO).
 This measures the level of inflammation within the lungs and is helpful in guiding medication therapy. ***Since the start of the COVID-19 pandemic, we stopped offering FeNO.
 We may resume this test eventually.

 Atopic dermatitis is commonly referred to as eczema.
 Symptoms of this chronic skin inflammation include itching, redness, thickening, and flaking or peeling of the skin.
 Symptoms begin in early childhood for 80% of patients.
 Dermatitis often precedes other allergic disorders such as asthma, food allergies, and environmental allergies.
 This is often referred to as the “atopic march”.
 Treatment includes a good skin care regimen which include avoiding skin irritants and allergens, moisturizing aggressively and frequently, and sometimes using topical, oral, or injectable medications.
-See the first link for a good intro to eczema, and the second link is a video for additional information:
+See this link for a good intro to eczema:

 Urticaria (hives) and Angioedema (swelling)